jballe/medlemsservice-powershell-module/README.md

 # Medlemsservice

-> This is a Powershell module to interact with system for members of [KFUM-Spejderne i Danmark](https://www.kfumspejderne.dk), De Grønne Pigespejdere, Baptistspejderne i Danmark og FDF Frivilligt Drenge og Pigeforbund.
-The member system is custom built based on Odoo.
+> This is a Powershell module to interact with system for members of [KFUM-Spejderne i Danmark](https://www.kfumspejderne.dk), [De Grønne Pigespejdere](https://pigespejder.dk/), [Baptistspejderne](https://baptistspejder.dk/) og [FDF](https://fdf.dk/).
+The [member system](https://medlemsservice.nu) is custom built based on Odoo.
 You will need access to the system.
 The following description will be in danish.

 ## Baggrund